rebecca-armbruster/ParserProjects/README.md

 # ParserProjekte
-Repository containing the XML parsers for various RACOON projects
+Repository containing the XML parsers for the following projects:

+* COV-RADS-Validierung (Uniklinikum Aachen)
+* A combined risk model in hospitalized COVID-19 patients